 Jeremy was our closer for the 2007 season, picking up 30 saves (and people wonder why folks say the save stat overrated).
 After that there were some injury problems and some crappy pitching troubles.
-He spent parts of 5 seasons with the Jays, putting up a 3.67 ERA, with 35 saves in 72 games, 139.2 innings, 57 walks and 97 strikeouts.
+In all he spent parts of 5 seasons with the Jays, putting up a 3.67 ERA, with 35 saves in 72 games, 139.2 innings, 57 walks and 97 strikeouts.
 Since then 4 different teams have tried to see if he could regain ability that allowed him to rack up 30 saves.

 But the trade wasn't the real story.

-As you all likely remember, a couple of days before the trade, someone wrote on the clubhouse bulletin board "play for yourself" and the "sink was sinking".
+As you all likely remember, a couple of days before the trade, someone wrote on the clubhouse bulletin board "play for yourself" and the "ship is sinking".
 That someone turned out to be our friend Shea.
 Shea wasn't happy.
 After being a full time player in 2005, splitting time between first, third and DH.
 He was playing less in 2006, and mostly at DH.
 The team had picked up Troy Glaus and Lyle Overbay in the previous off-season.
 Shea wasn't the greatest of guys and a drop in playing time didn't help his personality.
-Then teammate Gregg Zaun called him a cancer in the clubhouse.
+His teammate Gregg Zaun called him a cancer in the clubhouse.
 Zaun said that he told the team: